IPsec Support

 - Internet Key Exchange SA Configuration

-The address of the external interface for the customer gateway must be a static address.
-The customer gateway can reside behind a device performing Network Address Translation (NAT).
-To make sure that NAT traversal (NAT-T) functions correctly, add or update the firewall rule to allow UDP port 4500.
+The address of the external interface for the customer gateway must be static.
+The customer gateway can reside behind a Network Address Translation device (NAT).
+To ensure that NAT traversal (NAT-T) functions correctly, add or update the firewall rule to allow UDP port 4500.
 Disable NAT-T if the customer gateway is not behind a NAT gateway.

 Use the following sample configuration files to set up an Internet key exchange SA configuration.- Authentication Method: Pre-shared Key